Who is Martin Luther King Jr. to us, 50 years later?

 Together with Ella Baker and Bayard Rustin, Fred Shuttlesworth and Fannie Lou Hamer, King experienced what the hymn says: "Just when I thought I was lost/my dungeon shook and my chains fell off."
 Their movement was always up against great odds.
 But Gandhi had showed them the pattern: First they ignore you, then they laugh at you, then they fight you, and then you win.
 In a struggle for justice, resistance is your confirmation.
 The money, violence and lies waged against you are a measure of your power.
 Or, as they used to say in the South African struggle against apartheid, "Only a dying mule kicks the hardest."

-As unprecedented sums of money are poured into politics and voter suppression tactics proliferate, we need to hear King afresh: Nothing would be more tragic than to turn back now.
+As unprecedented sums of money are poured into politics and voter suppression tactics proliferate

+, we need to hear King afresh: Nothing would be more tragic than to turn back now.
 Racism, poverty, ecological devastation, the war economy and a distorted moral narrative have intersected to undermined democracy over the past 50 years.
 Any of us who would honor King must resolve to go forward together, not one step back.
 We must reach down into the blood of the martyr, take up his baton and run the next mile of the way.
-In the face of extremism, people in 39 states and the District of Columbia are committed to 40 days of coordinated direct action this spring as part of the Poor People's Campaign: A National Call for Moral Revival.
-We will be living King's legacy in action.
+In the face of extremism, people in 39 states and the District of Columbia are committed to 40 days of coordinated direct action this spring as part of the Poor People's Campaign: A National Call for Moral Revival

 The Rev. William J. Barber II is co-chair of the Poor People's Campaign: A National Call for Moral Revival and President of Repairers of the Breach.
 He is author of "The Third Reconstruction."